 But... we also have a lot of fun outside of Visit Days and meetings.
 We have beach days, go bowling and apple picking, have Sunday pizza at the Airliner, and all kinds of other social activities that help you make a home in STAR!
 Plus, we love to give away prizes and we always have snacks at meetings.

 There are plenty of opportunities for you to get public speaking and leadership experience.
 And if nothing else, you get to learn all kinds of facts about the University that most people don't know.
 For instance, did you know Calvin Hall used to sit where Macbride Hall is now located?
 That's why the bottom brick is a different color than the rest of the building!

 What is expected of STAR members?

-All members are expected to attend general meetings, which are held every other week in the afternoon (if you have class or another valid reason that prevents you from making it to meetings, you will be excused), as well as volunteer five hours each semester.
-If you want to volunteer more, you definitely can!
+All members are expected to attend all member meetings unless you have a valid reason that prevents you from making it (class, work, etc).
+STAR members are also expected to volunteer at least 5 hours each semester, but if you want to volunteer more, you definitely can!
 Lots of STAR students end up volunteering more than 5 hours because we love what we do.

 What makes a good STAR member?

 One of the most important qualities that a good STAR has is a willingness to learn.
-No one knows everything about the university, or feels comfortable talking to prospective students or speaking in front of groups right awa--and that's okay!
-New members receive training which teaches them about the university, and as members become more involved they can get experience talking to families and in front of bigger groups.
+No one knows everything about the university, or feels comfortable talking to prospective students or speaking in front of groups right away--and that's okay!
+New members receive training that teaches them about the university, and as members become more involved they will gain experience talking to families and in front of bigger groups.